Financial Aid and Scholarships

 Islamic Chaplaincy Colloquium: All students are required to attend the annual Islamic Chaplaincy Colloquium throughout their studies.
 The Colloquium is designed to facilitate collegial sharing, peer education, spiritual formation and networking among students, alumni and practitioners in the field of Islamic Chaplaincy.
 Students who are currently carrying out their Field Education are expected to prepare presentations and facilitate workshops at the colloquium that reflect on their experience of working in particular areas within the field of chaplaincy.
 A fee for the Colloquium will be automatically added to the account of each student in the Islamic Chaplaincy program.

-For information about financial assistance available through Hartford Seminary see the Financial Aid and Scholarship Information for Graduate Students section of the catalogue.
+For information about financial assistance available through Hartford Seminary see the Financial Aid section of the website.
 In addition to the general options listed there, there are two financial assistance programs available through the seminary only for Islamic Chaplaincy students.

 - Islamic Chaplaincy Fund: Islamic chaplaincy students who qualify for Hartford Seminary need-based aid as of the Fall semester in any academic year may also be eligible for a small, supplemental award.
 Contact the director of the Islamic chaplaincy program for further information.